 ALTERNATIVE CAREERS FOR LAWYERS VIDEOS AND PODCASTS

-These videos and podcasts are a sampling of the alternative careers for lawyers audio/visual resources available on YouTube and elsewhere.
+These videos and podcasts are a sampling of the alternative careers for attorneys audio/visual resources available on YouTube and elsewhere.

-While I still lean heavily to written material, I know many lawyers prefer to watch or listen.
+While I still lean heavily on written material, I know many lawyers prefer to watch or listen.
 Enjoy.